 to the shader can be provided via textures (there are floating-point Image formats

 Another alternative is to use GDNative and C++, which should be extremely efficient (it’s possible to set the entire state for all objects using linear memory via the VisualServer.multimesh_set_as_bulk_array() function).
 This way, the array can be created with multiple threads, then set in one call, providing high cache efficiency.

 Finally, it’s not required to have all MultiMesh instances visible.
 The amount of visible ones can be controlled with the MultiMesh.visible_instance_count property.
 The typical workflow is to allocate the maximum amount of instances that will be used, then change the amount visible depending on how many are currently needed.

-Here is an example of using a MultiMesh from code (using GDScript).
-Other languages may be more efficient for millions of objects, but for a few thousands, GDScript should be fine.
+Here is an example of using a MultiMesh from code.
+Languages other than GDScript may be more efficient for millions of objects, but for a few thousands, GDScript should be fine.